ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 Here I will show you how to create a single compute node running on AWS and capable or executing the HelloWorld workflow to ensure your environment is working.
-Another tutotrial will show you how to install the PanCancer BWA-Mem Workflow 2.1.
+Another tutotrial will show you how to install the PanCancer BWA-Mem Workflow.
 I chose AWS for its ease of access however please keep in mind the AWS cloud is not a PanCancer participating cloud.
 This information is provided for illustration purposes only.
 You can use AWS to work with synthetic/non-controlled access data but please use a PanCancer approved cloud